National Aquarium (Baltimore): Level 3: Surviving Through Adaptation, Living Seashore

 This level features fish that possess adaptations that are needed to survive in their various environments.
 For example, the electric eel has the rare ability to shock its prey with electricity and the peacock mantis shrimp uses its strong claws to punch its predators.
 Featured animals include electric eel, lined seahorse, longnose gar, peacock mantis shrimp and Spotfin butterflyfish.

-Living Seashore is a 5331 gal exhibit on the atlantic seashore featuring two touchpools and a variety of hands-on experiences, giving guests the opportunity to explore the ever-changing Mid-Atlantic shoreline.
-Animals guests can interact with include little skate, Atlantic stingray, Atlantic horseshoe crab, knobbed whelk, and moon jelly.
+Living Seashore is a 5331 gal exhibit on the Altantic seashore featuring two touch pools and a variety of hands-on experiences, giving guests the opportunity to explore the ever-changing Mid-Atlantic shoreline.

+Guests can interact with animals which include little skate, Atlantic stingray, Atlantic horseshoe crab, knobbed whelk, giant Pacific octopus, and moon jelly.

 Level 4: North Atlantic to the Pacific, Amazon River Forest

 This level displays several aquatic habitats, including a sea cliffs exhibit, which houses seabirds like Atlantic puffins and black guillemots; a Pacific coral reef exhibit housing Bangaii cardinalfish, percula clownfish and yellow tangs; a kelp forest exhibit with garibaldis, horn shark and several types of starfish; and an Amazon River forest exhibit, in which animals can be seen down in the water and up in the overlying foliage.
+The exhibit replaced a former touch tank and children’s zone known as Children’s Cove which housed several species of invertebrates from the Pacific Ocean.
 Animals housed in the Amazon River Forest include reptiles like Arrau turtles, emerald tree boas, smooth-fronted caimans, amphibians such as the giant waxy monkey frog and several types of fish like the blue discus, silver arowana and white-blotched river stingray.

 Level 5: Upland Tropical Rain Forest, Hidden Life

-This level simulates the Amazon rainforest, and includes two elevated platforms for bird-watching and a cave of various glass-enclosed displays of reptiles, amphibians, and terrestrial arthropods.
+Formerly known as The South American Rainforest, this level simulates the Amazon rainforest, and includes two elevated platforms for bird-watching and a cave of various glass-enclosed displays of reptiles and amphibians.